ghostFaceKillah/vslam/WORK-LOG.md

 2023-02-04
 ----------

+Started implementing VSLAM.

+Feature matching works perfect.

+Triangulation seems to be working OK - the depths returned look good, but many times, we get NaNs and failed triangulation.
+Would be nice to understand why exactly.

+Update: Understood failed triangulation well based on equations.

+- Scale estimation per dimensions and then averaging can be interpreted as L2 MSE estimation.
+- If scale estimations based on dimensions are too off it means that it's a bad match, so it's a very nice secondary filter.
+- Hardcoding dropping first dimensions is a bad idea, because that assumes that points are coplanar in horizontal dimension in frame of the reference image (usually left)
+- Excluding s = - b / a  where b or a are close to zero makes sense, because that would introduce very noisy estimates.

+Triangulation outputs look very good and at the same time are really brittle wrt to bad features matches.
+Brittle in the sense that for far off points it gives high distance errors.
+This kinda replicates the classic results, so I am not too worried.

 - [ ] Implement the actual VSLAM
+    - [ ] Understand their code again
+        - [ ] Will need g2o (or reimplementation, lol)

 - [ ] Make a tutorial video about rendering & geometry of rendering
 - [ ] Make a blogpost about this thing in general